Animal Collective: Artistry and musical style

 It sounds kind of lame, but we're all really big fans of animals.
 At the time, we were thinking along the lines of animals as beings that act purely instinctually...kind of the opposite of a "collective" in that way.
 Musically, it was about not making decisions based on knowledge or reason.
 We wanted to work with music on an emotional level, not on an intellectual level.
 That's where it comes from.

 Lennox compared Portner's songwriting to the songwriting of Fleetwood Mac's Lindsey Buckingham.
 Portner believes they're "one of the greatest...in terms of older bands or pop bands...a song like 'That's All for Everyone' is really influential to me...it blew me away the first time I heard it."
 For Centipede Hz (2012), Weltz created an "inspirational mix" of songs which influenced the album's making; the playlist included content by Pink Floyd, Portishead, We the People, Milton Nascimento, Zé Ramalho, Eddie & Ernie, Gandalf, Catherine Ribeiro + Alpes, Silver Apples, Dorothy Ashby, 13th Floor Elevators, Apryl Fool, and others.

-Animal Collective are often compared to American rock band the Beach Boys, a vocal group who performed original songs written by their co-founder and leader Brian Wilson, himself inspired by barbershop music and his use of psychedelic drugs.
+Animal Collective are often compared to the American rock band the Beach Boys, a vocal group who performed original songs written by their co-founder and leader Brian Wilson, himself inspired by barbershop music and his use of psychedelic drugs.
 The comparisons led Thorin Klosowski of the publication Westword to negatively refer to Animal Collective's music as "two Beach Boys records [playing] at the same time".
 Animal Collective responded to the initial comparisons by recording "College", an "anti-Beach Boys" song from the album Sung Tongs.
 Lennox has expressed reverence for their album Pet Sounds (1966) and reluctance on being compared to the Beach Boys.
 In 2015, Animal Collective recorded their album Painting With in the same studio space once used by Wilson for the recording of Pet Sounds and Smile.